Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Derrick Morgan.
+Every great song by Bobby Hutcherson.
 All the underground hits.

-All The Vogues tracks.
-I heard you have a vinyl of every the Association record on German import.
+All Lungfish tracks.
+I heard you have a vinyl of every Bootsy Collins record on German import.

-I hear you're buying a 808 and a guitar and are throwing your macbook out the window because you want to make something real.
-You want to make a Joey Negro record.
+I hear you're buying an arpeggiator and a clarinet and are throwing your macbook out the window because you want to make something real.
+You want to make a the Germs record.

-I hear that you and your band have sold your snare and bought a theremin.
+I hear that you and your band have sold your linndrum and bought a spring reverb.

-I hear that you and your band have sold your theremin and bought a snare.
+I hear that you and your band have sold your spring reverb and bought a linndrum.

 I hear everybody that you know is more relevant than everybody that I know.